stearnsbq/pyr-cloud/README.md

 # Pyr Cloud

-### A really basic self-hostable serverless framework with support for api gateway and functions
+### A self-hostable serverless framework with support for api gateway, file storage, and nosql database system powered by mongodb